 As I knocked, my nerves began to get a little too excited again, causing me to stop abruptly.
 I couldn't handle my anxiety much longer and knew I wouldn't be able to gather the courage to knock on those doors again.
 That's why I was praying that someone, anyone inside had heard me knocking and was just taking a while to reach the door.

 "Glenda is that you?"
 A gentle, females voice suddenly called through the door.
-Katherine, there was no mistaking that soft, warm voice.
-"N-no!"
-I hollered back, doing my best not to stammer.

 "Lisa then?"